internetarchive/dweb-mirror/README.md

 ```
 sudo sh
 ```
-cd into the location for your installation, on most platforms it is:
+cd into the location for your installation, on most platforms it is
 ```
 cd ~/node_modules/@internetarchive/dweb-mirror
 ```